mihai-vlc/sublime-jsfmt/README.md

 ![](http://i.imgur.com/zkBvQ6X.gif)

-Save the file, it gets formatted.
+Enable `autoformat` then save the file and it gets formatted.

 ### Installation